Podcasts on Coaching subjects

 I have decided to begin recording the podcast since, we coaches, we mostly listen, we speak and we talk, we reckon words and sentences our clients say but: do we hear ourselves, the way we talk or speak, in particular in foreign languages?
 In conversation with various coaches I want to find all the possible answers.
 Listen to the reasons how and why it all began.
 The recording is posted beneath.

-The Aim of he podcast
+The Aims of the podcast recordings

 The aim of the podcast series is to familiarise our listeners, Coaches and Coachees, with the most frequent coaching subjects.
 There are many issues that coaching covers, and they are distant.
 There are many tools, methods, models that are very specific for coaching.
 All coaches have them at their disposal, but the question is if all coaches are aware when to utilise them, what moment is the relevant in a coaching session or in a whole coaching process.
 The question arises: do they need to plan the tools’ usage, or do they make a plan when to use them.
 The utilization must be thought-through in order to help their Clients achieve their preset goal faster and in more effective manner.
 Our discussions here range from the most frequent areas of Client’s concerns, through deliberate approaches, to highly sophisticated mixed Coaching models and methods.